 If all of the boxes are checked, does that mean I’m graduating?

 Not necessarily.
 If you have applied to graduate, the registrar’s office will perform a final audit after all final grades have been submitted to determine if you are eligible to graduate.
-Missing requirements will be communicated to you by your academic coach.
+Missing requirements will be communicated to you by your academic advisor.

 Using “What If” Feature of Degree Works